Bobby Brown's lawyer says he's investigating "events that led to the hospitalization"

 He called 911 and performed CPR until emergency crews arrived and took over, said police spokeswoman Lisa Holland.

 The spokeswoman said when Brown was found, she was “unresponsive, meaning not breathing, no heartbeat.”

 In scanner traffic, emergency services could be heard describing an “ECHO-level response” – urgent and life threatening – with “possible cardiac arrest.”

 “Twenty-one-year-old female in the bathtub, facedown.
 PD’s (police department’s) en route.”

-A source close to the family told CNN on Monday that Brown was in “really bad shape.”
+A source close to the family told CNN contributor Nischelle Turner on Monday that Brown is in “really bad shape.”

 Police call it a medical incident

 Nobody knows what caused Brown’s unresponsiveness, Holland said, but police consider it a medical incident at this time.
 She said investigators had found nothing to indicate it was drug- or alcohol-related.